Taxel/PlexTraktSync/README.md

 often).
 Here are the execution times on my Plex server: First run - 1228 seconds, second run - 111 seconds

-You can view sync progress in the `last_update.log` file which will be created.
+You can view sync progress in the `plextraktsync.log` file which will be created.

 ## Commands